Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 19
-Access the website with the link : http://natas19.natas.labs.overthewire.org .
+Access the website with the link : http://natas19.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas19
+username : natas19  <br>
-password : 8LMJEhKFbMKIL2mxQKjv0aEDdk7zpT0s
+password : 8LMJEhKFbMKIL2mxQKjv0aEDdk7zpT0s <br>

 When we log into the level we get a message saying "This page uses mostly the same code as the previous level, but session IDs are no longer sequential..."
 Another difference is the absence of the link to view the source code of the script behind the form.